auburus/auburus.netlify.app/content/blog/asyncio-limits-in-python.md

 draft: false
 ---

-A common problem when using asynIO's capabilities is that there is no backpressure, so there is the risk of completely saturating an external service, like a 3rd party API.
+A common problem when using asyncIO's capabilities is that there is no back pressure, so there is the risk of completely saturating an external service, like a 3rd party API.

-See the following example of such an issue, where we are automatically enabling a CoolNewFeature (TM) for our premium users.
+See the following example of such an issue, where we are automatically enabling a CoolNewFeature™ for our premium users.

 ```python
 import asyncio